Geography of Greenland: Lowest temperatures

+Geology

+« Geological map of Greenland with interpretation of sub-ice bedrock in terms of major provinces.
+Ice-free geology (in dark colour shades) modified from Henriksen (2008); dashed, grey line, division of Proterozoic crust from Dahl-Jensen et al. (2003).
+Small map, Canadian– Greenland correlations in the Precambrian shield showing the Palaeozoic Franklinian Basin blanketing its northern margin ».

 Topography

 The ice sheet covering Greenland varies significantly in elevation across the landmass, rising dramatically between the coastline at sea level and the East-Central interior, where elevations reach 3200 m.
 The coastlines are rocky and predominantly barren with fjords.
 Numerous small islands spread from the Central to Southern coastlines.

 Greenland's mountain ranges are partially or completely buried by ice.
 The highest mountains are in the Watkins Range, which runs along the eastern coast.
 Greenland's highest mountain is Gunnbjorn Fjeld with a height of 3700 m.

 Scientists discovered an asteroid impact crater in the northwestern region of Greenland, buried underneath the ice sheet.
 At a size larger than Washington, D.C., it is the first impact crater found beneath one of Earth's ice sheets.

 Extreme points

 This is a list of the extreme points of Greenland, the points that are farther north, south, east or west than any other location.